What is Martyn's Law? A Guide to Event Security

 Unfortunately, a law will not stop terror attacks entirely.
 But, we can control how we prepare and respond to these situations.That’s why a huge part of Martyn’s Law is focussed on preparation, risk-reduction, and response.

-What this means for event venues is that security training will be even more important, and we’ll be encouraged to invest time and energy into creating preparedness plans, offering first aid training, and more for our staff.
+What this means for event venues is that security training will become legally required.
+Venues, and event organising companies, should take this Act as encouragement to invest time and energy into creating preparedness plans, offering first aid training, and more in-depth security training for all staff.
 All levels of the organisation should be involved at some stage of the process to ensure people have the confidence and support to react appropriately in dangerous situations.

 Additionally, by offering more training and support, we can build trust between our venue and future attendees.
 By showing we’re putting in the work to improve security, people may be encouraged to attend, knowing their safety is being prioritised.